chef/chef-web-docs/chef_master/source/ctl_automate_server.rst

         --no-wait-for-lock           Do not wait for Elasticsearch lock --quiet                      Do not output non-error information
-        --retry-limit                Maximum number of times to retry archive downloads from S3 --staging-dir [string]       The path to use for temporary files during restore -h, --help                       Show the usage message
+        --retry-limit                Maximum number of times to retry archive downloads from S3 --snapshot-timeout [int]     Maximum number of seconds to wait when restoring an Elasticsearch snapshot --staging-dir [string]       The path to use for temporary files during restore -h, --help                       Show the usage message